monicahq/marketing/api/contacts.md

 address in the user's account.
 If you try to use the same email address when creating another contact in the account, the API will return an error.

+### Special dates

+Some dates about a contact are considered "special".
+Currently three dates have this special type:
+* birthdate
+* deceased date
+* first met date

+Those dates are special because they can be based on different factors:
+* User knows the exact date: Oct 29 1981.
+* User knows only the month and day, but not the year: Oct 29.
+* User knows the age, but not the date.
+* User doesn't know the date at all.

+When you retrieve one of these dates, here is what you get:

+{% highlight json %}
+"birthdate": {
+  "is_age_based": false,
+  "is_year_unknown": false,
+  "date": "1994-01-27T00:00:00Z"
+}
+{% endhighlight %}

+* If the `date` field is present and not null, that means we know a date for the birthdate of the contact.
+* `is_age_based`: this indicates whether the date is based on the age provided by the user or not.
+When it is, `date` is set with the right year, but the month and the day should be set to `01`.
+We can't set a reminder to a date that is age-based.
+* `is_year_unknown`: this indicates whether we know the year of birth of the contact or not.
+If we don't know the year, `date` has to be set to the current year.

+Note that `is_year_unknown` and `is_age_based` are mutually exclusive.
+That means, if `is_age_based` is true, `is_year_unknown` has to be false and vice versa.

+Below is a summary of the different use-cases.
+We assume the current year is 2017.

+**I don't know the date of birth of a contact**

+Query:
+{% highlight json %}
+...
+"birthdate": null,
+"birthdate_is_age_based": false,
+"birthdate_is_year_unknown": false,
+"birthdate_age": null,
+...
+{% endhighlight %}

+Response:
+{% highlight json %}
+"birthdate": {
+  "is_age_based": false,
+  "is_year_unknown": false,
+  "date": null
+}
+{% endhighlight %}

+**I only know the age of a contact**

+Query:
+{% highlight json %}
+...
+"birthdate": null,
+"birthdate_is_age_based": true,
+"birthdate_is_year_unknown": false,
+"birthdate_age": 29,
+...
+{% endhighlight %}

+Response:
+{% highlight json %}
+"birthdate": {
+  "is_age_based": true,
+  "is_year_unknown": false,
+  "date": "1994-01-01T00:00:00Z"
+}
+{% endhighlight %}

+**I know the day and month of birth of a contact**

+Query:
+{% highlight json %}
+...
+"birthdate": "2017-10-29 00:00:00",
+"birthdate_is_age_based": false,
+"birthdate_is_year_unknown": true,
+"birthdate_age": null,
+...
+{% endhighlight %}

+Response:
+{% highlight json %}
+"birthdate": {
+  "is_age_based": false,
+  "is_year_unknown": true,
+  "date": "2017-10-29T00:00:00Z"
+}
+{% endhighlight %}

+**I know the day, month and year of birth of a contact**

+Query:
+{% highlight json %}
+...
+"birthdate": "1994-03-21 00:00:00",
+"birthdate_is_age_based": false,
+"birthdate_is_year_unknown": false,
+"birthdate_age": null,
+...
+{% endhighlight %}

+Response:
+{% highlight json %}
+"birthdate": {
+  "is_age_based": false,
+  "is_year_unknown": false,
+  "date": "1994-03-21T00:00:00Z"
+}
+{% endhighlight %}

 ## List all your contacts

 <url>